gras64/print-on-paper-skill/README.md

 With this skill you can print out information on your network printer

 ## About
-With this skill you can print out information on your network printer.
+!!!! the skill is just an idea and doesn't work yet With this skill you can print out information on your network printer.

 ## Examples